vatsal-prajapati-1/Youtube-Backend-API/README.md

-# Backend API for Video Platform
+# Youtube Backend API for Video Platform

-A robust backend API built with Node.js and Express for a video platform application.
+A robust Youtube backend API built with Node.js and Express for a video platform application.
 This API provides features for user authentication, video management, likes/comments system, and dashboard analytics.

 ## Features